 But, there is ultimately that Catch 22 in attempting to fit a novel take on what it means to be rational, using the rationality of established public academic discourse.
 Pirsig himself noted the exasperation in trying to add something new to mainstream philosophy whilst at the same time manouevring to outflank the entire Western canon.
 Philosophy is not just a contact sport, it’s war and the Art of War was written by a Zen Buddhist (*7).
 Good luck to those on that quest.

 For many others, the point is that direct and immediate participation – the radical empirical experience of what matters most in life – is the lesson learned beyond any academic rationalisation.
 The koans of Zen serve to emphasise that rational responses to life’s biggest questions can be beside the point to actually learning the answers in living practice.
 Most of us have of course chosen our own balanced selection from the available menu.

 Pirsig died only last year, his books still sell and philosophical debate continues 50 years on, if a little more diffuse and less intense than the Lila Squad years.
 As I noted at the time, his demise prompted a renewed interest in his work and many reflective pieces on what that meant to many different people.
-Underway since then is a new film project with the working title “Pirsig’s Journey“ [Update – this particular project now on hold.]
+[Underway since then has been a new film project with the working title “Pirsig’s Journey” – sadly since defunct.]
 Pirsig more than once discussed a film project directly with actor-director and mutual-admirer Robert Redford and in later years let it be known that official biographical rights to follow that up lay with his wife, now widow, Wendy (*8).
 There is a certain perfect circularity that the film project was targetting the Sundance festival for its release.

 More information – generally: